IMAP vs POP3 vs SMTP - The Ultimate Comparison

 • Firewalls often block ports used by SMTP.

-• The security provided by SMTP is insufficient.
+• The security provided by SMTP is insufficient on its own.

 • SMTP servers reject email messages that are longer than a certain length.